2023 Most Popular Pharmacy/Pharmaceutical Sciences Bachelor's Degree Schools

 While working on their Bachelor's Degree, pharmacy majors at Northeastern accumulate an average of around $26,709 in student debt.

-University of California - Irvine landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree pharmacy/pharmaceutical sciences programs.
+With a ranking of #10, University of California - Irvine did quite well on this year’s most popular schools for pharmacy/pharmaceutical sciences students working on their bachelor’s degree.
 Located in the large city of Irvine, UC Irvine is a public college with a fairly large student population.

 Women make up 72% of the pharmacy majors at the school.